 I’ve been an animal lover for as long as I can remember.
 As I move through life I’ve come to realize that it is not enough for me to enjoy their company, but rather that I feel compelled to share my time and experience being an advocate for the homeless ones.
 I see that while people love their cats and dogs, they continue to make decisions that combine to condemn millions of them to death every year and I want to be a voice for change.

 Having earned my Master of Fine Arts degree, I spend a portion of my time giving back to the art community through teaching.
-I am currently an Adjunct Professor of Fine Arts at the Washington State University Tri-Cities campus and am an Adjunct Instructor of Photography at the Art Institute of Pittsburgh Online.
+I am currently an Adjunct Professor of Fine Arts at the Washington State University Tri-Cities campus.